MicrosoftDocs/dynamics365smb-docs/business-central/finance-set-up-prepayments.md

     - **Sales Prepayments Account**
     - **Purch.
 Prepayments Account**

-If you have not already set up general ledger accounts for prepayments, you can do that in the **G/L Account List** page.
+If you have not already set up general ledger accounts for prepayments, you can do that on the **G/L Account List** page.

 ## To set up number series for prepayment documents